 This prevents the Googlebot from seeing your website as an average user, directly harming how it renders and indexes content and may result in a lower ranking.

-If your website is guilty of any of these mobile-friendly sins here, you might want to consider updating it as soon as possible.
+If your website is guilty of any of these mobile-friendly sins, you might want to consider hiring a web design agency in London to update it as soon as possible.

 It may seem like a tedious task, but when you create a website for mobile devices you need to make sure all your media and pages have titles and meta descriptions that will help it rank higher in the search results.

 It’s like keyword stuffing, but the legal kind.
-To follow mobile SEO best practices, just make sure that the titles and Meta description are related to the media or page.
-And yes, avoid stuffing too many words.
+To follow mobile SEO best practices, just make sure that the titles and meta descriptions are related to the media or page.
+And, yes, avoid cramming in too many words.

 When creating a mobile-responsive website with a mobile-first mindset, you need to consider that people will do more tapping than clicking.

 With that in mind, provide adequate space for “fat fingers.”
 Funny enough, Google even made a comprehensive guide to help you create buttons and links that can be easily tapped.

 You have just a few seconds to generate interest and capture the attention span of an average reader.
 With this, you need to keep your mobile-friendly content short and concise.

 Have a catchy introduction that can lead to questions from the reader, lessen the running sentences, and have a strong ending.